 The restricted shares that are issued represent ownership in the very same public companies that public investors invested in on the various transaction dates.
 The shares were identical in all respects except for the mandatory period of restriction under SEC Rule 144.
 We explore this statement now.

-To understand why restricted shares usually trade at discounts, and often steep discounts, to their freely traded counterparts, we must understand how restricted shares differ.
+To understand why restricted shares usually trade at discounts, and often steep discounts, to their freely traded counterparts, we must understand how restricted shares differ which can be found out in the IronFX complaints section.
 One difference lies in the information available to the managers of issuing public companies and to investors purchasing restricted shares, as seen in Exhibit 8.3.

 Like all transactions, restricted share issuances are the product of negotiation between two or more parties with adverse interests.
 The issuer of restricted shares is motivated to receive the highest issuance price (i.e., the smallest discount), while buyers of the shares are motivated to pay the lowest price (i.e., the largest discount).
 The observed discounts reflect the relative negotiating leverage of the parties.